lxwulf/LXWULF/README.md

 - Automations
 - Virtualizations

+Besides that I'm experimenting with various other things like Android rooting, raspberry pi projects, hacking - yes also security related but also in terms of using things they weren't made for - and also programming.

+At the moment I am learning Python.

 Feel free to show me new software, hardware stuff or let us together work on a new project!

 LxWulf 🐧🐺